-In the last article Getting Started with Process Builder – Part 1 I had discussed the way to auto create a child record.
+In the last article Getting Started with Process Builder – Part 1 I discussed a way to auto-create a child record.
 In this article, I am going to explain another concept, i.e. Auto update records and the concept of time-dependent actions in Process Builder.
 Let’s start with a business use case

-Business Use case: – Steve Cartwright is working as System administrator in Universal Container.
-He receives a requirement to auto update Asset Description (with the sentence “Update the Serial Number “) field after 1 day of its creation, if Asset’s Serial Number is blank.
+Steve Cartwright is working as a System administrator at Universal Containers (UC).
+He has received a requirement to auto update Asset Description (with the sentence “Update the Serial Number “) field after 1 day of its creation if Asset’s Serial Number is blank.

 Solution for the above business requirement

 To solve the above business requirement, we will use Process Builder.
 Process builder allowed us to update the record from same object or records from child object or records from the parent object (In both the cases master-detail or look-up relationship).
 Whereas Workflow rule allows us to only update the record from the same object or parent object (In the case of master-detail relationship only).
 At the end of this article, I will show you how to track time-dependent actions and the hidden concept behind it.
 Follow the below instructions to create a Process for the above business requirement

 1. Click on Name | Setup | App Setup | Create | Workflows & Approvals | Process Builder